Web Hosting

 Also Read: How to fix USB not Recognised or not Responding issues?

-What is the impact of Log4j Vulnerability?
+What is the impact of the Log4j Vulnerability?

 Reputation damage: If a company’s system is affected by the Log4j vulnerability, it can lead to reputational damage, loss of customer trust, and financial losses.
+In today’s digital world, trust is a key asset.
+A single breach can take years to recover from, especially if it involves sensitive customer data or repeated security failures.

 How to Fix Log4j Vulnerability on Windows/MAC?